 sales@farahatco.com +9714250025197142500251+ WhatsApp

-Following a number of suggestions made by the Financial Action Task Force (“FATF”), the UAE published the Federal Decree-Law No. 20 of 2018 on Anti-Money Laundering and Combatting the Financing of Terrorism and Illegal Organizations (the “AML Law”) in October 2018.
+Following several suggestions made by the Financial Action Task Force (“FATF”), the UAE published the Federal Decree-Law No. 20 of 2018 on Anti-Money Laundering and Combatting the Financing of Terrorism and Illegal Organizations (the “AML Law”) in October 2018.

 The AML Law has introduced a number of concepts that are aimed at developing the effectiveness of the UAE government in detecting and putting a stop to financial crimes and terror financing.